Completing the UCAS form

 - Six-year Dentistry (BDS) with a foundation year: A204

-- Three-year Oral Health Science (BSc) (combined dental hygiene/dental therapy): B840
+- Three-year Dental Hygiene and Therapy (BSc) (combined dental hygiene/dental therapy): B840

 Completing your UCAS form

 For applicants who are applying to Medicine and Dentistry courses (as well as Oxbridge), the deadline for submitting the UCAS form is 18:00 (UK time) on 15 October every year.
 The deadline is set by UCAS and we are not able to accept late applications.